Relocation Expenses

 Third, there is a time limit.
 To qualify, the expenses must be incurred or the benefits must be provided before the end of the tax year after the one in which the employee’s circumstances changed (as outlined in the first step of this list).

-A number of additional criteria apply to bridge loans.
+Several additional criteria apply to bridge loans.
 For details, see the later section ‘Bridging loans’.

 Non-Qualifying Expenses and Benefits